vmware/container-service-extension/docs/cse3_1/CSE31.md

   * Antrea as CNI
 * Kubernetes External Cloud Provider for VCD.
 Learn more about [CPI for VCD](https://github.com/vmware/cloud-provider-for-cloud-director/blob/0.1.0-beta/README.md)
 * Kubernetes Container Storage Interface for VCD.
 Learn more about [CSI for VCD](https://github.com/vmware/cloud-director-named-disk-csi-driver/blob/0.1.0-beta/README.md)
+* Kubernetes Container Clusters plugin is updated to version 3.1.0, which includes support for Tanzu Kubernetes Grid.
+The plugin ships with VCD 10.3.1.
-* Deploy externally accessible TKG clusters on NSXT Routed OrgVDC Networks from Kubernetes Container Clusters UI Plugin.
+* Deploy externally accessible TKG clusters on NSX-T based Routed OrgVDC Networks from Kubernetes Container Clusters UI plugin v3.1.0.
 * **Deprecation of Photon OS 2.0 based native templates**, they will be removed in a future CSE release.

 ### CSE 3.1.0